seahorce-scidac/REMORA/Docs/sphinx_doc/MeshRefinement.rst

 A field-based criterion -- ``value_greater``, ``value_less`` or ``adjacent_difference_greater`` -- on any
-field but ``mask`` is evaluated only where the value it reads was computed from water alone, and ``adjacent_difference_greater`` differences two such values only.
+field but ``mask`` is evaluated only where the value it reads was computed from water alone, and ``adjacent_difference_greater`` differences two wet-cell values only.
 This mirrors how AMReX evaluates the same criteria in the presence of an embedded boundary, where a covered cell is skipped and a difference is taken only across a face the geometry leaves open.